 To determine the option code for the oil fill quantity of your engine, refer to the engine option code label affixed to the rocker arm cover.
-The first two digits of the code (19) identify the oil pan option group.
+The first two digits of the code (19) identify the oil pan group.
 The last two digits of each code identify the specific oil pan on your engine.

-The following table lists engine crankcase oil fill quantities:
+Listed below are engine crankcase oil fill quantities: